nobody0014/ZorkGameModified/readme-design.txt

 All of them are subject to changes.
 If you want the main flow of the game ZorkGame and ZorkRunner are where to look at and dont bother with the rest, they're my afterthought into creation.
 I cant finish this on time.... this is too much... i need sleep.

+Game Flow: (sth like from the diagram)
+Start at ZorkGame
+Take username
+Create ZorkRunner and set everything up
+Wait for user input
+take user input to create command pass the command for the zorkRunner to run

+In case of invalid inputs
+-there is a command for it.
+CommandParser will create that command for the zorkRunner to execute and the player will know that the input they put is invalid
+-If the command is correct but the input is wrong
+	- the command will notice
+		- most cases have been taken care

+You will notice alot of bugs.
+Yea.... i bit off more than i could chew.
+Feel free to deduct my mark... i feel bad too.

 Main Game Loop Classes:
 -At the start the game, you will be ask to put the username -ZorkGame class